 A number of foods contain substances which have anti-inflammatory properties, just like non-steroidal anti-inflammatory drugs.
 For example, in virgin olive oil, there’s a compound called oleocanthal, which has been shown to have anti-inflammatory and pain relieving effects similar to ibuprofen.
 This is really interesting because non-steroidal anti-inflammatory drugs can have a lot of side effects.
 If we can achieve some anti-inflammatory and pain-relieving effects through eating healthily that would be ideal.

 Antioxidants have anti-inflammatory effects and are found in many foodstuffs.
 Resveratrol is an antioxidant which is formed in certain plants when they’re under attack by bacteria or insects.
-It’s found in the skin of red grapes, and in red wine and grape juice, and it has powerful anti-inflammatory effects.
-Antioxidants called anthocyanidins are found in the reddish-blue pigments in blueberry skins and cherries and have been shown to reduce inflammatory pain.
+It’s found in the skin of red grapes, and in red wine and grape juice, and it has powerful anti-inflammatory and neuroprotective effects.
+Antioxidants called anthocyanins are found in the reddish-blue pigments in blueberry skins and cherries and in animal studies have been shown to reduce inflammatory pain.

 Unfortunately there is a lot of hype in the media about antioxidants, with multiple advertisements telling us to buy antioxidant products.
 You actually don’t need a huge intake and the best way to get antioxidants is through your diet, not through pills.